Introduction

 2023

-"Thresholds: Between Public and Private" explored changing boundaries in urban life
+"Thresholds: Between Public and Private" will explore changing boundaries in contemporary urban life

 Featured Projects

-The Herzliya Biennial showcases a diverse range of artistic projects that transform the urban landscape and engage with the city's communities.
-Each edition presents site-specific installations, performances, participatory initiatives, and public interventions that create new experiences of familiar spaces.
+The Herzliya Biennial showcases innovative artistic interventions that transform the urban landscape and engage with the city's communities.
+Each edition presents site-specific installations, performances, participatory initiatives, and public interventions that create new experiences of familiar spaces and address pressing social questions.

 Urban Context

 The Herzliya Biennial utilizes diverse spaces throughout the city, from established cultural institutions to unexpected urban locations.
-This distributed approach encourages exploration of different neighborhoods and creates new perspectives on familiar environments.
+This distributed approach encourages exploration of different neighborhoods and creates new perspectives on familiar environments, transforming the entire city into an exhibition space.

-The biennial provides maps and guided tours to help visitors navigate between venues, creating thematic routes that reveal connections between different projects and locations.
-This approach to urban curation creates a cohesive experience while showcasing the diversity of Herzliya's urban landscape.
+The biennial provides carefully designed maps and guided tours that help visitors navigate between venues, creating thematic routes that reveal connections between different projects and locations.
+This approach to urban curation creates a cohesive experience while showcasing the diversity of Herzliya's urban landscape and encouraging deeper engagement with the city's geography and communities.

-Experience the dynamic atmosphere of the Herzliya Biennial through this video showcasing installations, performances, and public interventions from a recent edition.
+Experience the dynamic atmosphere of the Herzliya Biennial through this video showcasing installations, performances, and public interventions that transform the coastal city into a laboratory for contemporary art.

 Key People